 - A “marketplace contractor” is defined as “any individual, corporation, partnership, sole-proprietorship, or other entity that enters into an agreement with a marketplace platform to use the platform’s digital network to provide services to third-party individuals or entities seeking the type of service or services offered by the marketplace contractor.”

-The proposed rule then identifies the specific conditions under which a marketplace contractor would be treated as “not in employment” for purpose of the unemployment laws.
+The proposed rule then identifies the specific conditions under which a marketplace contractor would be treated as “not in employment” for purposes of the unemployment laws.
 Those conditions, as set forth in the rule and quoted here, are the following:

 - “All or substantially all of the payment paid to the contractor shall be based on the performance of services or per-job basis”;